 When you’re providing instruction through distance learning or hybrid learning, effectively using available technology can play a key role in supporting student progress.
 Digital tools can help you connect with students and keep them engaged, even when they aren’t in the physical classroom.
 So whether you’re new to blended learning and online instruction or you’re refining how you use digital tools, check out this tip sheet that’s full of ideas and strategies from other educators who’ve gone digital.

 Tips for effectively using digital tools to support distance and blended learning

 - “The biggest challenge I faced was getting students to be motivated to actually learn and complete the assignments.
 To solve this, I used fun, digital, self-checking activities, instead of simply assigning worksheets.
 My students really enjoyed completing the assignments and learning the material in a fun way.” — Amusing Algebra

 - “The less [students] you have online at one time, the better.
 Doing a Zoom call with even half the class is a huge challenge due to noises and distractions..” — Learning in Wonderland

 - Using TpT Digital Activities you can digitally customize PDF resources to your students’ needs.
 Remove or reorder pages, add your own text, create fill-in-the-blank answer boxes, highlight words, and more.
 Then, you can assign the resource using Google Classroom and students can complete the assignment on their devices.

-Confidently navigate the 2020-21 school year with expert Teacher-Author and educator advice in TpT’s Back to School 2020 Guide: For Teachers Creating Tomorrow.
+This post originally appeared in TpT’s Back to School 2020 Guide: For Teachers Creating Tomorrow.